Zenitt568/stm32-lorawan-2024-2025/README.md

 SEN0193 sensor - connect to Converter ADC, Analog Pin to Pin ADC/PC_2, Vcc to 3.3V and GND

+AS7262 sensor - connect SDA pin to PB9, SCL pin to PB8, Vcc to 5V and GND.

 Choice of Master or slave:
   Pin PA0 to GND - STM32 board work as Master
   Pin PA0 PULLUP - STM32 board work as Slave